 How Do You Calculate It?

-In case you were wondering, a W-2 is the form you get if you are an employee and a 1099 is the form you get if you are contract labor.
+In case you were wondering, a W-2 is the form you get if you are an employee, and a 1099 is the form you get if you are a contract laborer.
 They show your actual earnings from that employer.

-I always suggest to keep in your list the reason you missed work that day.
+I always suggest keeping in your list the reason you missed work that day.
 For example, medical appointments, dealing with car inspection, court proceedings, or pain from your injuries.

 Can Lost Wages Be Included In The Settlement?

 Yes.
-Lost wages, medical bills, and all the non-economic damages that come with a serious injury car wreck such as pain, the stress and frustration, sleepless nights, and inability to live the life you lived before the wreck.
+Lost wages, medical bills, and all the non-economic damages that come with a serious injury car wreck such as pain, stress and frustration, sleepless nights, and inability to live the life you lived before the wreck.

 If there is a permanent injury that forces you to quit your job or re-train to learn a new type of job, there are ways to be covered for these as well.
 If necessary, we will hire the appropriate experts such as an economist or vocational rehabilitation expert to determine these damages.

 If You Can't Work Like You Used To, Read This

-Not being able to work like you used to is called a Loss of Earning Capacity, which is a little bit different than lost wages.
+Not being able to work as you used to is called a Loss of Earning Capacity, which is a little bit different than lost wages.
 Lost wages are in the past and deal with what you WOULD have made, while the loss of earning capacity deals with the effects on your ability to work in the future.
 Many people have both a claim for lost wages and a claim for loss of earning capacity as a result of their injuries.
 Loss of earning capacity is not being able to work like you used to and it affects your performance or compensation at work.
 We see this a lot where an employee is able to work but gets a demotion to a lesser position so the physical or mental demands are not as high on them.
 Equally, if you were a physical laborer and had to learn a desk job position, this is a loss of earning capacity.
 We will go over this as we see how your injuries develop.